Being a divorce lawyer can be a ridiculously stressful and soul sucking job. At the same time, there are real things we can do to

 2. Have a practice or discipline of sorts, whether that is meditation, a forgiveness practice, yoga, thai chi, or a spiritual practice; whatever it is, it is something that is meant to bring us out of our own heads, and back to understanding we are here to serve.

-In order to enjoy success as a lawyer, we have to run our cases well, keep our clients happy and well taken care of.
+In order to enjoy success as a lawyer, we have to run our cases well and keep our clients happy and well taken care of.
 On top of this we have to keep our staff happy and well taken care of.
 Finally, we need to earn enough money to make it all worth it for us.

 At our law firm, Hemminger Law Group Westshore we are checklist maniacs.
 We have checklists, precedents, and scripts for almost everything we do: